-- a) Call on the United States to ratify the World Health Organization Framework Convention on Tobacco Control (FCTC) - b) Call on the United States Food and Drug Administration to enact a comprehensive ban on menthol and all flavored tobacco products - c) Recommend that the United States federal government ban all tobacco advertising, promotion, and sponsorship, that targets racial and minority groups.
-This should include advertising targeted towards specific minority and racial groups, sports event sponsorship, generic company promotions, as well as a ban on product placements in media, whether direct payments are made to media companies or indirectly to certain cultures or individuals
+- a) Call on the United States to ratify the World Health Organization Framework Convention on Tobacco Control (FCTC) - b) Call on the United States Food and Drug Administration to act quickly, close loophoples, and not allow exemptions in it's comprehensive ban on menthol, including by changing the rule from banning menthol as a characterizing flavor to banning all menthol in cigarettes. - c) Recommend that the United States federal government ban all tobacco advertising, promotion, and sponsorship, that targets racial and minority groups.
+This should include advertising targeted towards specific minority and racial groups, sports event sponsorship, generic company promotions, as well as a ban on product placements in media, whether direct payments are made to media companies or indirectly to certain cultures or individuals - d) Recommend that the government provide, through national health programs, culturally sensitive and tailored cessation approaches that address the social determinants of health and work more broadly to achieve health equity - e) Recommend that United States federal, state and local governments provide culturally sensitive prevention approaches that strive to prevent smoking initiation and encourage medical service provision professionals to engage in conversation and treatment of tobacco use and its impact on health.